-The guiding practices offer a space to reflect on the values that underlie aspects of the EJ movement - Just Transition, Shifting Power, Equity in Participation, Access to Resources, and Rooted Innovation.
-These five guiding practices collectively offer a guide and a filter to thinking about how we can best show up to create a just and equitable space within the EJ movement.
+The Guiding Practices offer a space to reflect on the values that underlie aspects of the EJ movement - Rooted Innovation, Shifting Power in Decision-making, Equity in Participation, and Centering a Just Transition.
+These Guiding Practices collectively offer a guide and a filter to thinking about how we can best show up to create a just and equitable space within the EJ movement.
 We believe that “the work” that organizations are doing is just as important as how they are doing that work.

 - Who has power and how do they have it?

 - Who is participating and who isn’t?
 Why aren’t they?